 The Cardiology Board Exam is a difficult test, but the content is very learnable.
 The average pass rate is ~90% over the past several years, which happens to be higher than most of the other Medical Specialty Boards.
 On the other hand, Cardiologists may simply more prepared, and that’s the reason for the higher pass rate.
-In any case we provide sample Cardiology Board Questions to help students orient themselves to the types of questions that appear on the Board.
+Test your knowledge with some of our sample Cardiology Board Review Practice Questions!

 Question 1.
 Congenital Disorders QID 9572

 A 32 year old female is self-referred to your clinic due to establish care after relocating from another state for a job.
 She has a history of D-type transposition of the great arteries, and she is undwerwent a Mustard procedure as a child.
 She has no complaints at the time of your encounter.
 She takes lisinopril 20mg daily, Coreg 12.5 BID, and Lasix 40mg daily.
 Her vital signs are as follows: BP 116/68, HR 72, O2 saturation 99% on room air.
 She is 5 feet 4 inches tall and weighs 150 lbs.
 On physical examination she is calm and in no acute distress.
 Her JVP is not well seen.
 Her cardiac rhythm is regular.
 She has an audible S1 and a loud second component of S2.
 There is a 2/6, blowing, holosystolic murmur, loudest at left sternal boarder; it varies with respiration.
 There is a precordial heave, but no rubs or gallops.
 Her lungs are clear bilaterally, her abdomen is benign, and her lower extremity is warm, without edema.
 Her peripheral pulses are 2+ bilaterally in the upper and lower extremity.
 There is no cyanosis.
 Which of the following findings would be inconsistent with the above?

 A. Atrio-Ventricular discordance